kneufeld/consolemd/README.md

 any node types got missed then chaos may ensue.
 Please open a bug (or even better a pull request) so that `consolemd` can get patched up.

+Unicode is always fun: ȧƈƈḗƞŧḗḓ ŧḗẋŧ ƒǿř ŧḗşŧīƞɠ

 ## Contributing

 If you help out in any way make sure you add your name to `CONTRIBUTORS.md`.